In the “mystique” quiet of San Marzano Oliveto, among the aromas of apples and the castle of the Asinari.

 After the conservative and reconstructive restoration of 2003 with European funding, following the indications of the architect Maurizio Testa, now it is the headquarters of the Multipurpose Cultural Center, inaugurated on October 22nd, 2005.

-In San Marzano there are also four country churches of historical and artistic interest: Saint Antonio (in Italiana region), Saint Rocco (in Chierina region), Nostra Signora Annunziata (in Corte region) and Santa Libera (in Marziano region), which takes the name from a previous construction of the seventeenth century on Monte Oliveto that now no longer exists.
+In San Marzano there are also four country churches of historical and artistic interest: Saint Antonio (in Regione Italiana), Saint Rocco (in Chierina region), Nostra Signora Annunziata (in Regione Corte) and Santa Libera (in Regione Marziano), which takes the name from a previous construction of the seventeenth century on Monte Oliveto that now no longer exists.

 Among the places of worship is also worth mentioning a Methodist Church that is present since 20 September 1897.